-A walkway, sidewalk and trail classification map is shown in Figure 7, including a proposed perimeter and loop multi-use trail.
+A walkway, sidewalk and trail classification map is shown in Figure 10.
 Shown are a number of soft-surface, multi-use trails.
 Most of these trails are part of the proposed perimeter trail.
-In addition, the locations of several possible off-road trails are identified.
+In addition, the location of several possible off-road trails are identified.

-Figure 8 shows proposed bikeways.
+Figure 11 shows proposed bikeways.
 Again, a number of the proposed bikeways are designed to be part of a perimeter trail.

-C. Motorized Projects
+B. Transportation Projects

 See the Capital Facilities Element for the schedule of transportation system improvements.
 Brier will continue to improve its street system as shown in the Capital Facilities Plan (CFP) included in that Element.
 It includes projects designed to correct identified maintenance problems and roadway deficiencies.
 Other projects on the list include non-motorized improvements and traffic calming improvements.
 Table 6 in the Capital Facilities Element indicates the road sections, type of projects, and estimated cost of the improvements.
 Implementation of these projects will help the City maintain its current level of service as it grows.